 Index(['name', 'Qualification', 'Salary', 'Age'], dtype='object')

-By default, Python will assign the index values from 0 to n-1, where n is the maximum number.
-However, you have an option to alter those default index values using the index attribute.
-Here, we using the same and assigning the alphabets from a to d as the index values.
+By default, it will assign the index values from 0 to n-1, where n is the maximum number.
+However, you can alter those default index values using the index attribute.
+Here, we use the same and assign the alphabets from a to d as the index values instead of 0 to N – 1.

 ----After Setting Index Values----